 The coronavirus pandemic is fast-tracking the trend toward a cashless economy as the fear of handling paper money contaminated with COVID-19 has led to a decline in the use of physical cash.
 Studies have shown that coronavirus can remain infectious for weeks on coins and paper money, making it clear that cashless payments are necessary rather than a nice to have - doing nothing is no longer an option.

-Research shows that customers emerging from the pandemic are only going to places they perceive as clean and safe, forcing business owners to implement stricter cleaning protocols.
-But this accelerated cleaning pace equals higher chemical exposure with higher health stakes and the risk of inhaling VOCs:
+Introduction Research shows that customers emerging from the pandemic are only going to places they perceive as clean and safe, forcing business owners to implement stricter cleaning protocols to offer enhanced hygiene protection.
+But the accelerated cleaning pace equals higher chemical exposure with higher health stakes and the risk of businesses going up in flames (literally).

 Introduction The coronavirus pandemic is still ongoing, and experts and public health officials are warning of impending waves of COVID-19 cases (known, as The Dance, when businesses reopen and close due to additional waves).
 If the Fall and Winter bring a second wave, you will need to continue seeking ways to support your guests and staff and keep your FEC coronavirus-free.
 If you didn’t face it in the first wave, prepare to do it now.

 Family Entertainment Center operators are always looking for ways to add value to their products and services to keep guests coming back for more fun.
 One of the easiest ways to do this is by setting up promotions that can help you drive return visits and increase customer loyalty.
 It's important to consider what type of promotion to offer, when to run it, and what you hope to achieve from it.
 Should the offer be a discount or a free game with purchase?
 Is it a one-time event or a long-term promotion?
 What are the goals: attracting new customers, optimizing guest experience, increasing revenue?